hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 The network configuration of the three Linux nodes that results from the example network shown above is described in this section.
-The network configuration of a node is stored on the node in a [YAML][yaml] file in the directory `/etc/netplan`.
+The network configuration of a node is stored on the node in a [YAML][yaml] file with the [netplan structure][structure] in the directory `/etc/netplan`.
 These configuration files start with a `network` block that contains all settings.
-Common entries in `network` are `version` that sets the netplan version to `2`, `renderer` that sets `networkd` as renderer and `ethernets` that configures network devices.
-Additionaly, there is also `bridges` on Nodes 1 and 2 that contains the configuration of the Linux software bridges.
+Common entries in `network` are `version` that sets the version of the netplan configuration format to `2`, `renderer` that sets `networkd` as underlying configuration tool and `ethernets` that configures network devices.
+Additionally, there is also `bridges` on Nodes 1 and 2 that contains the configuration of the Linux software bridges.
 The node-specific settings in `ethernets` and `bridges` are described together with the respective configuration file of each node below.

 ### Node 1